 Being at a slightly higher level of awareness, the instructor will start to notice, by looking slightly downward, how the failure narrative works in this setting.
 People disempower themselves via their deeply held beliefs, and in the above case the instructor will start to notice how negative beliefs (my wife will bankrupt us with her luxury spending; emergencies always sabotage my savings; even if we buy a house, some disaster will ruin it, etc).

-These karmic"no change allowed" (Shani, karma, anti-change) narratives deserve the rapt attention of one who is offering the Seva!
+These Shani-structured, apparently mandatory resistance narratives "no change allowed" (Shani, karma, anti-change) narratives deserve the rapt attention of one who is offering the Learning Seva !
 Attend carefully to the chain of reasons that people use to justify their failure.

 Listen to their negative expectations, their repeating collapse scenarios.
 Hear the language of: prediction, obligation, necessity, it has to happen this way, because this problem is who I am....

-IMO this is the enormous benefit of Seva: to gaze into the mirror of self-belief.
-Seva provides the opportunity to identify one's own karmic problem; to offer a skill that one already possesses in that problem area; and to offer that compassionate skill to people who are quite likely to show respect and appreciation because you are offering something they need.
+IMO this is the enormous benefit of Learning Seva : to gaze into the mirror of self-belief.
+Learning Seva provides the opportunity to identify one's own karmic problem; to offer a skill that one already possesses in that problem area; and to offer that compassionate skill to people who are quite likely to show respect and appreciation because you are offering something they need.
 However, they need help because something fails, again and again, and they will tell you or demonstrate to you in a vivid way what fails, why it fails, how it fails , where the blockage is .
-They know the karmic resistance-to-change pattern intimately.
+They intimately know the Shani-structured, apparently mandatory resistance-to-change pattern.

 The beneficiaries, those having one's own problem in a slightly worse degree, will show you the MIRROR of your own narrative.

 Listen for the toddler language of "always" and "has to".
 Those stuck in a karma trap often report:

 "it's always like this", "she always does that", "I always lose".